chr-fritz/knx-exporter/README.md

 #### The `AddressConfigs` section

-The `AddressConfigs` section defines all the information about the group addresses which should be exported to prometheus.
+The `AddressConfigs` section defines all the information about the group addresses which should be exported to Prometheus.
 It contains the following structure for every exported group address.

 ```yaml
   0/0/1: